 (Note: The presentation was initially built in PowerPoint and then refined in Canva to enhance visual consistency, pacing, and overall polish.)

-Tool/Context: Google Sheets (downloaded to Microsoft Excel)
+Tool/Context: Google Sheets converted to Excel.

 Role: I designed and developed the job aids, translating informal process expectations into structured, repeatable tools that can be used by both current contributors and future interns.